Introduction to Watercolor Brushes Illustrator

 Now we will use the custom watercolor brush that we created in an example.

 This is a guide to Watercolor Brushes Illustrator.
-Here we discuss the Steps to Create and Produce Custom Watercolor Brushes.
+Here we discuss the introduction and how to create watercolor brushes in Illustrator?
 You may also have a look at the following articles to learn more –